concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 - **Not good for:**
     + A large number of props.
     + Passing actions to child component.
-    + Passing data from redux store to child component.
+    + Passing data from Redux store to child component.
     + Passing `{...props}`.

 ---